junxit/us-congress-bills-117/metadata.md

 - 2021-07-26 — Placed on the Union Calendar, Calendar No. 78.
 - 2021-07-26 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-105, Part I.
 - 2021-07-26 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-105, Part I.
+- 2021-07-29 — Considered as unfinished business. (consideration: CR H4272-4273)
+- 2021-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 254). (text: 07/26/2021 CR H3864)
+- 2021-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 254).(text: 07/26/2021 CR H3864)
+- 2021-07-29 — The title of the measure was amended.
+Agreed to without objection.